 As our full Samsung QN85A review says "[it] isn’t flawless in the way it performs, but it’s mighty close … The picture quality here is so impressive, it makes the relative weakness of the accompanying sound a moot point."

-This is Samsung's cheapest range of TVs this year, and as you'd expect, it's basically a version of the AU9000 with some of the fanciness dials turned down, to make it even more affordable than that version.
+This is Samsung's cheapest range of TVs from 2021, and as you'd expect, it's basically a version of the AU9000 with some of the fanciness dials turned down, to make it even more affordable than that version.

 But just like the AU9000, Samsung never sacrifices quality, and the actual images are seriously great for such a low-cost set, and you can but in basically every size that 4K TVs have ever been made at, which is useful.